javierdemartin/SHCoach/README.md

 * Enable **Build Library for Distribution** under **Build Settings** for the `SHCoachFramework`.
 This can also be done in the console when calling `xcodebuild` as `BUILD_LIBRARIES_FOR_DISTRIBUTION=YES`.
 Generates a binary interface so the framework is compatible with different compiler and/or Xcode versions.
 * Disable **Skip Install** under **Build Settings** for the `SHCoachFramework`.
 This can also be done in the console when calling `xcodebuild` as `SKIP_INSTALL=NO`.
 Causes the framework to be copied into the archive which will be used to create the `.xcframework`.

 When the `build.sh` script finishes the resulting framework will be stored on `$HOME`.
+Then you can use it on any project you want by importing it to the Xcode project as you would do with any other framework.

 ---------------------------------